 The internship comes with housing and a $55 per week stipend.
 Students must be majoring in biological or natural sciences, have a valid driver's license and must be willing to work weekends.

-The Southwest National Primate Research Center in Texas offers undergraduate and graduate student internships for 8 weeks each summer (and on a limited basis year round).
+The Southwest National Primate Research Center in Texas offers undergraduate and graduate student internships for eight weeks each summer (and on a limited basis year-round).

 The facility boasts the largest captive baboon population plus a variety of other species such as chimpanzees, macaques, marmosets, and tamarins.
 Summer internship applications are due in January and up to six interns are selected.
 Students must provide two references, college transcripts, a resume and a statement of interest.
 They must also choose a mentor from the staff list — each of whom has agreed to serve as mentors.